Azure/Azure-Verified-Modules/docs/content/specs/bicep/_index.md

 Review the [Bicep Contribution Guide's 'RBAC Role Definition Name Mapping' section](/Azure-Verified-Modules/contributing/bicep/#rbac-role-definition-name-mapping) for a code sample to achieve this requirement.

 {{< /hint >}}

+#### ID: BCPNFR6 - Category: Composition - Code Styling - lower camelCasing

+Module owners **MUST** use [lower camelCasing](https://wikipedia.org/wiki/Camel_case) for naming the following:

+- Parameters
+- Variables
+- Outputs
+- User Defined Types
+- Resources (symbolic names)
+- Modules (symbolic names)

+For example: `camelCasingExample` (lowercase first word (entirely), with capital of first letter of all other words and rest of word in lowercase)